Cheesy Polenta Waffles

 Instructions

-• In a large saucepan, add the milk and butter and warm over medium heat until the butter melts.
+• In a large saucepan, add 3 cups milk and 1 tablespoon unsalted butter, and warm over medium heat until the butter melts.
+Gradually whisk in 1 ½ cups cornmeal.

 • Continue to stir until the polenta has thickened and is pulling away from the sides of the pot, about 10-15 minutes.

-• Reduce heat, stir in the cheddar cheese, salt, pepper, and cayenne pepper.
+• Reduce heat, stir in 1 cup shredded sharp cheddar cheese, ¼ teaspoon salt, ⅛ teaspoon pepper, and a pinch cayenne pepper.

-• Remove from heat and stir in the egg, cornstarch, and baking powder.
+• Remove from heat and stir in the 1 large egg, ¼ cup cornstarch, and ½ tablespoon baking powder.

-• Lightly oil the waffle iron, fill with the polenta mixture (a standard waffle iron used about 1/2 cup of the polenta mixture), and cook as directed until browned.
+• Preheat and lightly grease the waffle iron.
+Fill with the polenta mixture (a standard waffle iron used about 1/2 cup of the polenta mixture), and cook, following the instructions of your waffle iron, until browned.
+Remove from the waffle iron and keep warm in a low oven, if needed.

 Nutrition Facts